Answering 24/7 276-623-0808

 If you cannot work due to a chronic injury or illness for a minimum of one year, you may be entitled to Social Security Disability (“SSD”) benefits.
 SSD benefits are available to those who have worked and paid enough into the Social Security system (through taxes) and who have developed an incapacitating physical or mental condition that prevents them from earning a living.

-At The Law Offices of Mark T. Hurt, we provide caring and dedicated representation to SSD clients throughout Southwest Virginia, including Abingdon and the surrounding communities.
+At the Mark Hurt Law Firm, we provide caring and dedicated representation to SSD clients throughout Southwest Virginia, including Abingdon and the surrounding communities.

 Contact us today to schedule a free consultation to learn about your options for pursuing SSD benefits!